D1ang/BasicLedger/README.md

 To get it up and running some extra steps need to be taken as will be explained in the following text:

 - The code will be executed in the browser that is set as main browser, this can be Chrome or one of the other available browsers.
-- This tool will use a Mongo database which can be running on a local machine or on Mongo's Atlas platform.
+- This code will use a Mongo database which can be running on a local machine or on Mongo's Atlas platform.
 - I advise to use [Mongo Atlas](https://www.mongodb.com/cloud/atlas) As it is quick, easy and `Free`

 - When a mongo server has been created the following collection needs to be created: `easyLedger`
 - After the collection is created the following databases need to be made: `categories` and `transactions`
-- When those are in place some categories need to be added to the categories database, (like example: Creditcard, Income, Other)
+- When those are in place some categories need to be added to the categories database, (like for example: Creditcard, Income, Other)

 Now that Mongo is up and running, we need to create a connection to it.
 For running the code on a non-Heroku server the `env.py` file needs to be created in the root folder of the code,